What Is a Serverless Instance?

 Advantages

-• Lower cost: GaussDB(for MySQL) serverless does not depend on other infrastructure or related services.
-It is easy to use and provides stable and efficient data access services.
-You are only billed for the resources you use while using a serverless instance.
+- Lower cost: GaussDB(for MySQL) serverless instances do not depend on other infrastructure or related services.
+They can be used right out of the box and provide stable and efficient data access services.
+You are only billed for the resources you use.

-• Fully managed and O&M-free experience: All O&M work, such as specification scaling, storage autoscaling, alarm monitoring, and intelligent O&M, is completed by Huawei Cloud professional teams.
+- Fully managed and O&M-free experience: All O&M work, such as specification scaling, storage autoscaling, monitoring and alarms, and intelligent O&M, is completed by Huawei Cloud professional teams.
 Users will not even notice, and their workloads will not be affected, ensuring continuous availability and a truly O&M-free experience.

 Application Scenarios